pejic/SPRotarySwitch/README.txt

 (The demo project also includes Knob.xcf, which is the source GIMP file that I used to draw the knob image.)

-If you want to do more fancy drawing, then you can easily modify the class.
+If you want to do more fancy drawing, then you can easily modify the MHRotaryKnob class.
 Its -valueDidChangeFrom:to:animated: method is invoked whenever the value changes.
 In the default implementation it simply rotates the knob image.
 You can change or override this method to do custom drawing.

 SYSTEM REQUIREMENTS: